weshebert20/requesting-with-node/README.md

 - This module should *export* a function named `get(movieTitle)`.
 - `get(movieTitle)` should make a *request* to OMDB with the *movieTitle* as an argument.
 - You should console.log your output.
-- You should test this to verify it works!
+- You should test this with `node` to verify it works!

 #### app.js